 We’ve all heard of maisonettes, but guess what?
 Forget expensive condominium penthouses – you can live the literal ‘high life’ with HDB’s very own ‘penthouse’ maisonettes!

 Developed in the 1990s, these top-level humongous apartments commonly found in Bishan, Pasir Ris or Hougang can go up to 215 sqm, and come with a sky garden/balcony that provides an unprecedented view of the city.
-Unfortunately, while more affordable than condo penthouses, they still don’t come cheap - prices can start from $800,000.

-A Peek Into A (Similar) Penthouse-Style Maisonette
+A Peek Into a 'Penthouse' Maisonette

 5. Post-War SIT Flats